hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 properties of what it is like to have experience. -->

 That said, not every functional gestalt has an "interiority".
-While this is obvious, I think the following argument is independently interesting.
+Although this is obvious, the following argument is perhaps independently interesting.
 *Anything* made up of interlocking capacities and abilities has a functional gestalt, a fluency of action when those capacities and